Beyond Rate Coding: Surrogate Gradients Enable Spike Timing Learning in Spiking Neural Networks: Discussion

 In particular, we looked at the Spiking Heidelberg Digits and Spiking Speech Commands datasets (SHD, SSC).
 These have become widely used benchmarks in the field of spiking neural networks and neuromorphic computing.
 We find that these datasets do contain substantial and exploitable temporal information, but that it is also possible to perform surprisingly accurate classification using spike counts only, or following various types of perturbation of the spike timing.
 As a consequence, this dataset may not be ideal if we wish to probe the extent to which various spike-based models can exploit temporal information.
-We built a derived dataset (SHD-norm) which, by construction, eliminates all spike count information.
+We built derived datasets (SHD-norm and SSC-norm) which, by construction, eliminate all spike count information.
 (Note that although the only information remaining in this dataset is temporal, it is likely that a significant amount of temporal information is also removed by the transformations applied.)
 We have made a public release of this dataset to facilitate further research on timing-based computation in spiking neural networks.

-Finally, we address the question of whether or not these algorithms find solutions that are biologically feasible by considering what happens when you train a network on a set of sounds, and then test it by reversing those sounds.
-Since humans perform badly at this task, we would expect models that learn in a way that is more similar to humans to also perform badly.
+Finally, we address the question of whether or not these algorithms find solutions that are biologically feasible by considering what happens when you train a network on a set of sounds, and then test it by time-reversing the spike trains.
+Since humans perform badly on time-reversed sound, we would expect models that learn in a way that is more similar to humans to also perform badly.
 We find that spiking neural networks both with and without delays are negatively impacted by time reversal, but that networks with delays are much more significantly impacted.
-This suggests that networks with delays may be more biologically relevant, at least in the case of modeling the auditory system, where we know that timing information is important.

 In future work, it would be interesting to investigate other aspects of spike timing-based codes, for example temporal order (A fires before B), or a more fine-grained analysis of which spatio-temporal spike patterns can be learned.
 It would also be interesting to devise further datasets of real-world complexity in which temporal information is substantially more important than rate-based information. {Finally, it would also be interesting to understand how and when such networks can generate explicit spike-timing codes at the output.}